sthnaqvi/node-etstatic/README.md

 ### `opts.port`
 ### `--port {port}`

-In CLI mode, `opts.port` is the port you want ecstatic to listen to.
+In CLI mode, `opts.port` is the port you want etstatic to listen to.
 Defaults to 8000.
 This can be overridden with the `--port` flag or with the PORT environment variable.